Create an online store: Is Mozello the best shopify alternative for small businesses

 Bonus:

-You can change your design theme on Mozello at any time, whereas with Shopify, once you've chosen a theme, you're stuck with it.
+You can change your store design theme on Mozello at any time, whereas with Shopify, once you've chosen a theme, you're stuck with it.

-5. Do you expect to have access to customer support?
+5. Do you need personal customer support?

 Things don't always go according to plan, particularly when tech with a lot of moving parts is involved.
 Moreso, not everyone has the necessary skills to comb the internet and troubleshoot technical issues.